How to Get Your Dog to Like Swimming: 7 Possible Ways

 2. Get a Life Jacket

 It’s crucial to start your dog off with a lifejacket, especially if the water is likely to go deeper than your dog’s shoulder.
-Life jackets for dogs are generally made to support their weight, and even though most dogs can learn to swim without, they can keep your dog safe and calm as they swim.
+Life jackets for dogs are generally made to support their weight, and even though most dogs can learn to swim without them, they can keep your dog safe and calm as they swim.
 Let your dog try on the jacket for a few excursions before you get into the water, so he is used to it and doesn’t try to escape.

 3. Pick Ponds Over Pools